Skip to main content

 Right to access

-A data principal can obtain the summary of their personal data processed, activities of the data fiduciaries and other information on data processing.
+A data principal can obtain a summary of the personal data processed, the activities of the data fiduciaries, and other information on data processing.
 They can also request the details of all data fiduciaries and processors who have access to their personal data

 Right to correction

-A data principal can request the data fiduciaries to do the following to their personal data collected by them:
+A data principal can request the data fiduciaries to do the following with their personal data collected by them:

 • Correct any inaccuracies